 The Council is advancing innovative, actionable solutions to address old, persistent problems that impede development.
 In the past three years, we successfully passed four important pro-housing bills and helped shepherd many others to a successful conclusion.
 In the 2007-14 Regional Housing Needs Allocation (RHNA) cycle, the Bay Area permitted just 57% of the units needed to meet projected population growth – 17,500 per year.
-Our objective is to hit 125% of the 2015-2023 RHNA target and average 29,500 units a year (including accessory dwelling units).
-We will also promote the adoption of new construction products and techniques to reduce the per unit costs by 20%.
+Our objective is to hit 125% of the 2015-2023 RHNA target and average 29,500 units a year (including accessory dwelling units) and implement policies to reduce the per unit costs by 20%.

 - Continued progress on state housing legislation: SB 1227 (Skinner) to expand student housing on campuses in Bay Area and rest of state; SB 828 (Wiener) to hold cities more accountable for meeting their housing obligations; and AB 2923 (Chiu, Grayson) to increase transit-oriented development near BART stations.

 - Endorsed and fought for projects that resulted in 5,000 approved units.

 - Established “Casita Coalition”, a statewide initiative to support the construction of accessory dwelling units – ADUs, or granny units, which have the potential to add over 150,000 units of housing to the Bay Area.
 Learn more!